 The 2014 Capital Budget replaces the Noyes Indoor Pool with a skate park and a pavilion, and provides funding for a new 3,500 square foot splash pad at Pulaski Park.
 These types of facilities are becoming more popular with the public, have significantly lower operating costs, use less energy and water, and have lower capital maintenance and replacement costs in the long term, all of which have a significant positive impact on the County's fiscal sustainability.
-All operating savings from closing these facilities are allocated for major maintenance and operation of the two new facilities at Lindbergh and Moody parks in 2014, thus this initiative has no tax levy impact, but will improve service such as local municipalities and school districts provide over 20 aquatic facilities with opportunity for public use.
+All operating savings from closing these facilities are allocated for major maintenance and operation of the two new facilities at Lindbergh and Moody parks in 2014, thus this initiative has no tax levy impact, but will improve service opportunity for public use.